 National Standards for Enforcement Agents

-A Bailiff or enforcement agent is someone who is authorised to remove and sell your possessions in order to pay money owed to a person or organisation i.e. to a creditor (A creditor is someone you owe money to).
-In some cases they may also have the authority to conduct evictions and to arrest you.
+A Bailiff or enforcement agent is someone who is authorised to visit your home if you have not paid your debts.
+They have the power to remove and sell your possessions in order to pay off outstanding debts owed to a person or organisation, such as a creditor (someone you owe money to).
+In some cases, they may also have the authority to conduct evictions and to arrest you.

-If a Bailiff is coming to your home, then they are most likely trying to reclaim money on behalf of a creditor.
-They can reclaim money by seizing goods from your home in order to sell them.
+If a Bailiff is coming to your home, then they are most likely trying to reclaim outstanding debt on behalf of a creditor.
+This could be in relation to Court Judgements (CCJ's), Parking fines, Council taxes for example.
+The Bailiff can reclaim money by seizing goods from your home in order to sell them.

 Never ignore a Bailiffs notice!
-Bailiffs charge fees which will accrue as soon as they start acting on a creditors behalf which will onlly add to your outstanding debt.
+Bailiffs could charge fees which will start to accrue as soon as they start acting on a creditors behalf.
+This might only add to your outstanding debt.

 Different types of bailiffs have differing powers to collect debts.
 However, there are certain rules that apply to all bailiffs.
 Unless stated otherwise, this information applies to any bailiff.